 - What does critical thinking involve beyond a set of analytic techniques, such as logic and argument analysis?

-- Is developing critical thinking still the major goal of liberal arts education and, if so, how can it be taught effectively to contemporary students?
+- Is developing critical thinking still the major goal of multidisciplinary education and, if so, how can it be taught effectively to contemporary students?
 Does AI and digital technologies challenge us to change the way we conceptualize critical thinking?